Peter Sewally: Early life

+First reported trial

 On June 11, 1836, a man who had solicited sexual services from Sewally – who was working under the name Mary Jones – realized on returning home that his wallet had been stolen.
-"Mary Jones" was found and arrested, and when searched was found to have male genitalia.
-Several more wallets were found in his room.
+"Mary Jones" was found and arrested, and when searched, was found to have male genitalia.
+Several more wallets were found in their room.

 One newspaper discreetly reported (in Latin) that Sewally, "to sustain his pretension, and impose upon men as sexus femineus, fabrefactus fuerat pertio bovillis, (cara bubulu) terebratus et apertus similis matrix muliebris, circumligio cum cingulum!!!"
 According to scholar Jonathan Katz, the "clumsy" Latin says that Sewally "had been fitted with a piece of cow [leather?] pierced and opened like a woman's womb [vagina is the intended word] help up by a girdle"; Katz added that "educated, Latin-reading, upper-class men could apparently contemplate such details without harm; women and lower-class persons of either sex could not."

-Reports of Sewally's subsequent arrests often referred to him as "Beefsteak Pete" in reference to this prosthesis.
+Reports of Sewally's subsequent arrests often referred to them as "Beefsteak Pete" in reference to this prosthesis.

-In coverage of his trial, on June 16, 1836, Sewally's feminine attire was given as much or more attention than did the crimes of which he was accused: he reportedly appeared in court wearing a wig, white earrings, and a dress.
-According to The Sun, someone in the audience grabbed the wig off his head, thereby prompting "a tremendous roar of laughter throughout the room".
+In coverage of their trial, on June 16, 1836, Sewally's feminine attire was given as much or more attention than did the crimes of which they were accused: they reportedly appeared in court wearing a wig, white earrings, and a dress.
+According to The Sun, someone in the audience grabbed the wig off their head, thereby prompting "a tremendous roar of laughter throughout the room".